 - James A. Garfield National Historic Site.
 The president was an avid reader with more than 3,000 books in his library, so it makes sense that his Lake County home is such a cozy place to read.
 There are cozy, secluded picnic tables sprinkled around the park, but I like the bench behind the visitor’s center.

-- Mentor Public Library’s Read House.
-During my lunch breaks, I enjoy going next door, sitting on Roberts Round Stage and appreciating a quiet corner of the city that’s right off Mentor Avenue.
+- Our Main Branch’s lawn.
+During my lunch breaks, I enjoy going next door and appreciating a quiet corner of the city that’s right off Mentor Avenue.